Zesheng-Xu/wordle_solver/README.md

 # wordle_solver
-A simple bot created to solve wordle challenge algorithmically  .
+A simple bot created to solve wordle challenge algorithmically.
 Work in progress